 - Communicating with you.
 This may include responding to emails from you;

 - Supplying you with information by email that you have opted-in to (you may unsubscribe or opt-out at any time by emailing us using the contact details set out in Part 14 below, or by following the instructions in any emails you receive from us);

-- Analysing your use of Our Site and gathering feedback to enable us to continually improve Our Site and your user experience.
+- Analysing your use of our Sites and gathering feedback to enable us to continually improve our Sites and your user experience.

 With your permission and/or where permitted by law, we may also use your personal data for our newsletter, which may include contacting you by email with information on our research.
 You will not be sent any unlawful marketing or spam.
-We will always work to fully protect your rights and comply with Our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out of receiving any communications from us by emailing us or by following the instructions in any emails you receive from us.
+We will always work to fully protect your rights and comply with our obligations under data protection law, and you will always have the opportunity to opt-out of receiving any communications from us by emailing us or by following the instructions in any emails you receive from us.

 We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected or until you notify us that you no longer wish to receive our information.